robobunny/brewdog_challenge/README.md

 I'm aware that the site doesn't look that great and isn't very accessibility-friendly or responsive.
 I'm aware that these are huge design flaws that, in any production-level product, would be unacceptable.
 I have a finite amount of time for this project and I'm taking a calculated risk that you're less concerned about those sorts of things than about the problem-solving aspects of my code, for example: how many levels of abstraction I'm applying to the problem.

+#### Defer

+I used an implementation of defer in useDataLoader.test.js that I copied off stackOverflow to save some time.
+It's not a very difficult pattern but I wanted to be up front about the code not being my own.
+Obviously in the real world, a tool like this would be its own module with its own tests, a more robust implementation, etc. but I just wanted a bare-bones way to deterministically make a promise resolve at a certain point in the test code.

+#### Prettier

+I don't actually like the way it looks, but I used prettier with the default config to format the code so that it's all uniform.

 ## My goals for this challenge

 I want to show: